johndpope/spectre-app/README.md

-== Double-Take

-This is the web application for the Double-Take market surveillance system.
+The web application for the Spectre market surveillance system.